fpereiracalvo/fjv-modules/README.md

     public byte[] SaveFile(string filename)
     {
         //save the text content into file.
-        File.WriteAllBytes(filename, input);
+        File.WriteAllBytes(filename, _content);

-        return input;
+        return _content;
     }
 }
 ```

-The potential of this allow to you combine a lot of modules to process the content input at first module
+You can use object inside your modules if you'll like, but the output always must be a byte array.

-# Code sample
+# Program sample

 The most basic implementation of the module factory it's look like: